Chorus-bdd/Chorus/index.md

   Given my position against Google is $50,000
   And my quote to sell Google shares is $500
-  When a customer submits an order to 'Buy 100 Google' Then the position for Google in my trader client is 0
+  When a customer submits an order to 'Buy 100 Google' Then the position for Google in my trader UI is 0
 {% endhighlight %}